adamgonzls/100-days-of-code/log.md

 **Today's Progress**:
 1. Project Design System (80mins)
+2. Project - Landing Page (90mins)

 **Thoughts**
 I finished the necessary requirements for the Technical Document(design system) page.
 I added content mostly but I did challenge myself to styling my BEM-based buttons to use more than basic hovers.
 I found a very helpful article on [codemyui](https://codemyui.com/pure-css-gradient-button-hover-effect/) where I could make a button's gradient appear to change on hover.
 I still need to work on my calculator and on my product landing page.
+I worked on my project landing page and mostly focused on adding the icons to the .feature-cards.
+I chose to go with .svg's as I haven't done much with .svg's and I could use the experience.
+I not only added the svg's to the content, I experimented with editing the XML to manipulate the stroke, fill, and other attributes.

 **Today's Links:**
 1. [Design System - SolarCloud](https://adamgonzls.github.io/fcc-technical-document/)